How to take a hunter education class or enroll in the Trial Hunting Program in Utah

 You have the option of taking a traditional in-person class led by an instructor or an online course followed by an in-person field day.
 Both options include a final written test and the “field day” with hands-on skills demonstration and a live-fire shooting exercise at the end.

 The online course will teach you about firearm safety, hunter responsibility and ethics.
 It can be taken at your own pace.
-There are a few options for online courses.
-They range in price from $13 to $29, and you can find links to the approved courses at the bottom of this Utah Hunter Education webpage.
+The online course costs $25, and you can register on the Utah Hunter Education webpage.

-"If you have a young child who's taking the course, you can help them understand what they're learning by sitting by their side and going through the course material with them," RaLynne Takeda, hunter education program manager for the Utah Division of Wildlife Resources, said.
-"Your child can also take the course at his or her own speed, and they can go back and review the material as often as they like."
+“If you have a young child who’s taking the course, you can help them understand what they’re learning by sitting with them and discussing the course material as they go through it,” RaLynne Takeda, hunter education program manager for the Utah Division of Wildlife Resources, said.
+“Your child can also take the course at their own speed, and they can go back and review the material as often as they’d like.”